 Tonic-clonic seizure (also called grand mal) is the most common type of epileptic seizure.
-It appears in all electrodes but more towards the frontal electrodes (Figure 1.15).
-It has a rhythmic but spiky pattern in the EEG and occurs within the frequency range of 6-12 Hz.
+It appears in all electrodes but more toward the frontal electrodes (Figure 1.14).
+It has a rhythmic but spiky pattern in the EEG and occurs within the frequency range 6-12 Hz.
 Petit mal is another interictal paroxysmal seizure pattern which occurs at approximately 3 Hz with a generalized synchronous spike wave complex of prolonged bursts.
-A temporal lobe seizure (also called a psychomotor seizure or complex partial seizure) is presented by bursts of serrated slow waves with a relatively high amplitude of above 60 μV and frequencies of 4-6 Hz.
+A temporal lobe seizure (also called a psychomotor seizure or complex partial seizure) is presented by bursts of serrated slow waves with relatively high amplitude of above 60 μ V and frequencies of 4-6 Hz.
 Cortical (focal) seizures have contralateral distribution with rising amplitude and diminishing frequency during the ictal period.
-The attack is usually initiated by local desynchronization, i.e. very fast and very low voltage spiky activity, which gradually rises in amplitude with diminishing frequency.
-Myoclonic seizures have concomitant polyspikes, seen clearly in the EEG signals.
-They can have generalized or bilateral spatial distribution that is more dominant in the frontal region [59].
-Tonic seizures occur in patients with the Lennox-Gastaut syndrome [60] and have spikes that repeat with a frequency of approximately 10 Hz.
-Atonic seizures may appear in the form of a few seconds drop attack or be inhibitory, lasting for a few minutes.
-They show a few polyspike waves or spike waves with generalized spatial distribution of approximately 10 Hz followed by large slow waves of 1.5-2 Hz [61].
-Akinetic seizures are rare and characterized by arrest of all motion, which, however, is not caused by sudden loss of tone as in atonic seizure and the patient is in an absent-like state.
-They are rhythmic with a frequency of 1-2 Hz.
-Jackknife seizures, also called salaam attacks, are common in children with hypsarrhythmia (infantile spasms, West syndrome) and are either in the form of sudden generalized flattening desynchronization or have rapid spike discharges [60].
+The attack is usually initiated by local desynchronization, that is, very fast and very low voltage spiky activity, which gradually rises in amplitude with diminishing frequency.
+Myoclonic seizures have concomitant polyspikes seen clearly in the EEG signals.
+They can have generalized or bilateral spatial distribution more dominant in the frontal region